jannik000/brother-scan-paperless/README.md

 brsaneconfig4 -a name="Brother" model="MFC-L2700DW" ip="192.168.0.100"
 ```

 Edit `brother-scan.yaml` according to your preferences.
+The uid:gid that scanned files are
+written as isn't set there though — that's the `PUID`/`PGID` environment variables shown below.

 ### Run